The Largesse of the Sea Maiden (short story): Vignettes

 Whitman attends a memorial service for his recently deceased friend and painter Tony Fido, a case of suicide.
 Whitman is dismayed at the news.
-Fido, an excentric painter, created religious-themed works including lurid depictions of Armageddon and the Second Coming of Christ.
+Fido, an eccentric painter, created religious-themed works including lurid depictions of Armageddon and the Second Coming of Christ.
 Whitman recalls Fido's improbable encounter with the 22-year–old Caesarina, through the chance discovery of her recently deceased husband's cell phone, which the spouse lost in a fatal car crash.
 The forty-something Fido personally delivers the phone to the young widow.